 - Size: 37-87 inches at the shoulder

 - Weight: 150-300 pounds (weight & size can vary by location)

 The Whitetail Deer, also known as the Virginia Deer, is the most widely distributed wild ungulate in North America.
 It’s primarily distributed east of the Rocky Mountains and in most of Mexico.

-The state that homes the most Whitetail Deer is Texas, with over four million deer.
+The state that houses the most Whitetail Deer is Texas, with over four million deer.
 They’ve recently spread further North, as far as the Canadian Rockies, due to the conversion of land to agricultural use, which favors more deciduous vegetation for them.
 The Whitetail Deer is the most common to interact with around human activity.

 The Whitetail Deer gets its trademark name from the distinctive white underside of their tail.
-They will raise their tail and flash the white underside when it sees a predator, which acts as a way to let the predator know they’ve been spotted and their attack would be wasted.
+They will raise their tail and flash the white underside when they see a predator, which acts as a way to let the predator know they’ve been spotted and their attack would be wasted.
 Their coat changes from a reddish-brown in the spring to a gray-brown in the winter as a mild form of camouflage.

 2. Mule Deer